America Is in the Heart: Themes

 Bulosan's America Is in the Heart is one of the few books that detail the migrant workers' struggles in the United States during the 1930s through the 1940s, a time when signs like "Dogs and Filipinos not allowed" were common.
 The struggles included "beatings, threats, and ill health".
 In this book, Bulosan also narrated his attempts to establish a labor union.
 Bulosan's book had been compared to The Grapes of Wrath except that the main and real characters were brown-skinned.
 Despite the bitterness however, Bulosan reveals in the final pages of the book that because he loved America no one could ever destroy his faith in his new country.
 In this personal literature, Bulosan argued that despite the suffering and abuses he experienced, America was an unfinished "ideal in which everyone must invest (...) time and energy, (...) this outlook leaves us with a feeling of hope for the future instead of bitter defeat."
 According to Carlos P. Romulo when he was interviewed by The New York Times, Bulosan wrote America Is in the Heart with "bitterness" in his heart and blood yet with the purpose of contributing "something toward the final fulfillment of America".

-Through America Is in the Heart, Bulosan was able to share a unique perspective on Asian life in the United States in general, but particularly that of Filipino-Americans during the first half of the 20th century.
-It is a book that encourages people of all races and genders to ponder and improve their relationships with one another.

 Publication history

 After the 1946 printing, America Is in the Heart was republished by the University of Washington Press in 1973.
-Because of its subtitle "A Personal History", America Is in the Heart is regarded as an autobiography but – according to P.C.
-Morantte (Bulosan's friend) – had to be "fictionalized" by Bulosan, imbibing the book with real characters.
-Thus it was described by one character in the book's original draft as "30% autobiography, 40% case history of Pinoy (Filipino immigrant) life in America, and 30% fiction".
+Because of its subtitle "A Personal History", America Is in the Heart is regarded as an autobiography.
+However, according to P.C.
+Morantte, a friend of Bulosan, the work had to be "fictionalized", incorporating real characters in the story and adding fictional details.
+Thus, it was described by Morantte as "30% autobiography, 40% case history of Pinoy life in America, and 30% fiction".
+A Filipino translation of the book, Nasa Puso ang Amerika, was published in 1993.